 The Accelerator is led by Lou Bifano, Director of Entrepreneurship Strategy at the Harbert College of Business, and Scott McGlon, a veteran entrepreneur/investor and Entrepreneur in Residence at the Harbert College of Business.

 “The main focus of the program is validating their business ideas through customer interviews and being able to communicate their business ideas to potential customers, people they are recruiting to join their team, and even potential investors,” Bifano said.
 “It’s also good preparation for the Tiger Cage Business Idea Competition, which starts in the fall.”

-Porter Kennedy, a senior in finance who will graduate in August, competed in the Tiger Cage Business Idea Competition last year, but has much larger aspirations for his startup.
-SoStraws, which produces environmentally friendly paper straws that last beyond one drink, is engaged in negotiations with a number of professional sports franchises, including the Texas Rangers and Dallas Mavericks.
-Kennedy has investor and Mavericks owner Mark Cuban on speed dial, so to speak.
+Porter Kennedy, a senior in finance who will graduate in August, competed in the Tiger Cage Business Idea Competition last year.
+His startup, SoStraws, produces environmentally friendly paper straws that last beyond one drink.

 “The Accelerator program has essentially made us come up here and work on our businesses,” Kennedy noted.
 “That’s allowed it to where I’ve been able to get so many more sales and so many more contacts.”

 Jake Jackson, a senior in business administration, said the program has helped students better identify who they will be attempting to market their ideas and products.